Investin-pro/Investin_docs/docs/token.md

 A total of 20% of tokens will be sold on binance smart chain and 10% will be used to add liquidity to AMM, since we dont have a significant backing we will be providing liquiidty for a indefinite time.
 We would be announcing more details on liquidity farming intiatives for protocol users soon.

-* The token sale is priced at 0.2 USD per token
+* The token sale is priced at 1 BNB = 2400 IVN.
 * The seed was raised at 0.12 USD per token and is vested over 3 years with a 8% scheduled release every quarter
 * Core team's tokens are vested for 3 years with 8% scheduled release every quarter.
 * The advisory tokens are unallocated at the moment and once advisors are onboarded the tokens would be vested for 1 year.